GAR-Project/project/README.md

               ipBase = '10.0.0.0/8')
 ```

-Note how we need to limit each host's capacity by means of the CPU which is what we do through the `host` parameter in Mininet's constructor.
+Note how we need to limit each host's capacity by means of the CPU which is what we do through the `host` parameter in Mininet's contructor.
 We'll also need links with a `TCLink` type.
 We can achieve this thanks to the `link` parameter.
 This will let us impose the limits to the network capacity ourselves instead of depending on the host's machines capabilities.

 <br>